A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Simulation

 \subsubsection{Simulation results}

 Table~\ref{tab:sim-res-vs} summarizes variable selection results by each method.
-The optimal performance among incomplete data is shown for the best selection threshold value of $\pi$ -- chosen on the basis of the $F_1$ score (see Web Figures 4-5); and is compared against the performance on fully observed data (before amputation) and among complete cases only.
+The optimal performance in the presence of incomplete data is demonstrated by selecting the most suitable threshold value for $\pi$, which is determined based on the $F_1$ score (refer to Web Figures 4-5).
+This performance is then compared with that of fully observed data (prior to amputation) and complete cases exclusively.
+It is noteworthy that the optimal threshold value of $\pi$ for riAFT-BART is 0.1, corresponding to the highest $F_1$ score.
+Additionally, the $F_1$ score declines at elevated values of $\pi$, attributable to reduced recall values.

 The proposed method riAFT-BART has the best performance across all three data panels (fully observed, with missing data, complete cases), evidenced by the highest precision, recall and $F_1$ score, and the lowest type I error.
 The second best performing method is PEAMM, for its modeling flexibility over parametric methods.
 In the presence of missing covariate data, all methods had a slightly deteriorated performance when performing variable selection in combination with bootstrap imputation, but the performance of variable selection among only complete cases was considerably lower.

 Demonstrated by Figure~\ref{fig:n_variables_selected}, the proposed method riAFT-BART tended to select the most useful predictors and the least noise predictors, followed by another flexible method PEAMM, under both proportional hazards and non-proportional hazards.
 Among parametric methods, penalized likelihood methods for frailty models had slightly better performance than riCox.
 All methods tended to select more noise predictors and less useful predictors under non-proportional hazards; the decrease in the performance due to elevated data complexity associated with nonproportional hazards, was only marginal for riAFT-BART but considerable for less flexible methods, particularly FrailtyHL and riCox.